IslandsLab/NLP-Disaster/README.md

 For any use of this code, please cite our paper as:

 <cite>Ponce-López, Víctor and Spataru, Catalina.
 Social Media Data Analysis Framework for Disaster Response.
-Discover Artificial Intelligence, vol. X, pp. YY-ZZ, 2022. </cite>
+Research Square preprint, Under Review at Discover Artificial Intelligence, Springer Nature, 2022.
+[DOI: 10.21203/rs.3.rs-1370942/v1](https://doi.org/10.21203/rs.3.rs-1370942/v1) </cite>